hannibunny/mlbook/_sources/diffusion/denoisingDiffusion.md

 - \log(p_{\Theta}(x_0)),
 $$

 i.e. the probability that in the reverse process the input image $x_0$ is reconstructed shall be maximized.
 However, this loss function can not be applied directly because it can not be calculated in a closed form.
-The solution is to apply the **Variational Lower Bound** (see e.g. [https://en.wikipedia.org/wiki/Evidence_lower_bound](https://en.wikipedia.org/wiki/Evidence_lower_bound)):
+The solution is to apply the **Variational Lower Bound** ([https://en.wikipedia.org/wiki/Evidence_lower_bound](https://en.wikipedia.org/wiki/Evidence_lower_bound)):

 $$
 - \log(p_{\Theta}(x_0)) \leq - \log(p_{\Theta}(x_0)) + D_{KL} \left(q(x_{1:T}|x_0) || p_{\Theta}(x_{1:T}|x_0)\right).